 No, it is possible to study even on a tourist visa.
 If you decide to stay longer than 3 months to study, we will be happy to help with your Thailand ED visa application.

 Do you guarantee that I will get an ED visa?

 We can’t guarantee it, but your course fee is fully refundable if your ED visa application is declined.
 We do not give refunds once ED visas have been issued or you have started your classes.

-You can apply for an ED visa providing you are not from any country in Africa or South Asia.
+You can apply for an ED visa providing you are not from any country in Africa, Middle East or South Asia.
 Some nationalities are required to apply for the ED visa only at a Thai embassy in their home country – please check before travelling.

 The fee for a single entry ED visa is around 2,500 Baht, depending on where you apply.
 Students who are studying for more than 3 months must also pay a visa extension fee to the Phuket Immigration office – the total amount will depend on the length of your studies.

 Can I change my tourist visa or type B visa for an ED visa in Thailand?

 Sorry, it is not possible to change visa types within Thailand.
 You will have to make a trip to a neighbouring country to do this.
 We can provide the necessary paperwork to apply for a change to ED visa at the consulate in Penang, Malaysia.

 How long does it take to get the documentation for the Thailand ED visa?

 Once you have enrolled for a language course we will make an application to the local Education Office.
 It takes them about 4-6 weeks to issue the letter you will need to submit with your ED visa application.
 Once you arrive back in Thailand you will be stamped for a 90-day stay.
 Extensions can be made in Phuket town after this without making visa runs to the border.